-Australian Institute of Health and Welfare 2019.
-Homelessness and homelessness services.
-Canberra: AIHW.
-Viewed 15 October 2019, https://pp.aihw.gov.au/reports/australias-welfare/homelessness-and-homelessness-services
+Australian Institute of Health and Welfare (2021) Homelessness and homelessness services, AIHW, Australian Government, accessed 30 June 2022.

 Get citations as an Endnote file:

 People experiencing homelessness, and those at risk of homelessness (see glossary), are among Australia’s most socially and economically disadvantaged.
-Governments across Australia fund services to support people who are homeless, or at risk.
-These are delivered mainly by non–government organisations, including those specialising in delivering services to specific target groups (such as young people or people experiencing Family and domestic violence) and those providing more generic services to people facing housing crises (AIHW 2018).
+Governments across Australia fund services to support people who are homeless, or at risk of homelessness.
+Services are delivered mainly by non–government organisations, including those specialising in delivering services to specific target groups (such as young people or people experiencing Family and domestic violence) and those providing more generic services to people facing housing crises (AIHW 2021a).

 Homelessness can be the result of many social, economic and health–related factors.
 Individual factors, such as low educational attainment, whether someone is working, experience of family and domestic violence, ill health (including mental health issues) and disability, trauma, and substance misuse may make a person more at risk of becoming homeless (Fitzpatrick et al. 2013).
 Structural factors, including lack of adequate income and limited access to affordable and available housing, also contribute to risk of homelessness (Johnson et al. 2015; Wood et al. 2015).
 Determining how individual and structural risk factors interact to influence a person’s vulnerability to, and experience of, homelessness is an important ongoing focus of homelessness research (Fitzpatrick & Christian 2006; Lee et al. 2010).